 Garden Planting by Phases of the Moon

 one day I was talking to my neighbor.
-I mentioned that it seemed to
+I mentioned that it seemed to me like

-And, he was serious!
+he was serious!

 He said the few extra days wait would be more than offset by the favorable